HyugaDev/sms-notification-app/README.md

    rails server
    ```
 4. **Credentials**:
-   Credentials are already presnet in App in encrypted form.
+   Credentials are already present in App in encrypted form.
 ## Run Tests

 ```bash